 Standards for the green bond space are still being developed.
 Since the bonds are all self-labeled at this point, with only some issuers providing third-party verification, investors may need to do additional due diligence to ensure that the bonds' proceeds go toward achieving explicit environmental objectives.

 4. Corporate bond ESG leaders

-Expected 7-year return p.a.
-1.3%
+Expected return p.a.
+3.1%

-Expected 7-year volatility p.a.
-5.3%
+Expected volatility p.a.
+3.8%

-Average duration 4.5 years

-Average credit rating A / BBB

-Comparable to Investment grade bonds
+Comparable to Investment grade corporate bonds